rust-embedded/rust-raspberrypi-OS-tutorials/08_timestamps/README.md

 +        // Check if it is within supported bounds.
 +        let warn: Option<&str> = if tval == 0 {
 +            Some("smaller")
++        // The upper 32 bits of CNTP_TVAL_EL0 are reserved.
 +        } else if tval > u32::max_value().into() {
 +            Some("bigger")
 +        } else {